Overview

 Why is the programme free of charge?

-Thanks to generous financial support from City Bridge Foundation and the Department for Levelling Up, Housing and Communities (DHLUC), we’re able to run these programmes at no cost to participants.
+Thanks to generous financial support from City Bridge Foundation and the Ministry of Housing, Communities & Local Government (MHCLG), we’re able to run these programmes at no cost to participants.
 In return, we request a commitment to attend the whole programme, to participate in feedback sessions and surveys, and to consider becoming a mentor to future leadership cohorts.

 Are lunch or travel expenses provided?